zelhajou/42cursus-cpp-modules/docs/cheat sheet/cpp/README.md

 ### Encapsulation

-Encapsulation is the concept of bundling data and functions that operate on that data within a single unit, such as a class.
-It helps to hide the internal implementation details of a class and expose only the necessary information and functionalities.
-In C++, you can use access specifiers like `public`, `private`, and `protected` to control the visibility and accessibility of class members.
+Encapsulation is a fundamental concept in object-oriented programming (OOP) that involves bundling the data (attributes) and the methods (functions) that operate on the data into a single unit called a class.
+It also involves restricting direct access to some of the object's components, which is a means of preventing unintended interference and misuse of the data.

+#### Access Modifiers

+Access modifiers in C++ are keywords that control the visibility and accessibility of class members.
+They include public, protected, and private modifiers.

-- **Public Access Modifier**: Members are accessible from outside the class.
+- **Public**: Members are accessible from outside the class.

 ```cpp
 class Rectangle {